🔴Is Trump About To Start A War? 2025-10-22 18:06

 They're both wieners.

-Rand Paul said they're going to be able to do that.
+Rand Paul said they're going to.

 By the way, I think that's worse than confusing January and February.